clarte53/GaussianSplattingVRViewerUnity/README.md

 The `Joystick` on the right controller can be used to turn left, right or 180°.

 The `Menu` button on left controller is used to display a menu.
-In this menu, you can change the rendering resolution, watch the rendering speed and the number of splats of the model.
+In this menu, you can change the rendering resolution, watch the rendering speed and the number of total splats of the models.
+Here you can also view the list of models you can load and lock a model to disable the rotate and scale.
 A button to quit the application is also available.

 Alternatively, the `escape` or `Q` keys can be pressed to quit the application.